-- > Lowest ATAR to receive an offer refers to all recent secondary students who were offered a place for Semester 1, 2021.
+- < Minimum (adjusted) selection threshold 2022 is the minimum score that was considered for an offer of a place to all applicants. - Lowest ATAR to receive an offer refers to all recent secondary students who were offered a place for Semester 1, 2022.
 The lowest ATAR (Adjusted) refers to the ATAR plus any adjustment factors.
-The Lowest ATAR (Unadjusted) refers to the lowest ATAR excluding any adjustment factors. - Not all applicants on this ATAR/IB gained entry; finer discrimination within the - Students may take the program on a part-time basis, but the final year must be commenced in Semester 1 and must be taken on a full-time basis.
+The Lowest ATAR (Unadjusted) refers to the lowest ATAR excluding any adjustment factors. - Students may take the program on a part-time basis, but the final year must be commenced in Semester 1 and must be taken on a full-time basis - Selection based on audition, interview and academic results.